 That was the title of a commentary submitted to the Cincinnati Enquirer (AiG–US’s hometown newspaper) that was in support of AiG and its proposed Creation Museum near Cincinnati, Ohio, USA.
-It was written by AiG supporter Mary Zeller, who was first introduced to Answers in Genesis after her Cincinnati-area church showed a series of videos by Ken Ham, executive director of Answers in Genesis.
+It was written by AiG supporter Mary Zeller, who was first introduced to Answers in Genesis after her Cincinnati-area church showed a series of videos by Ken Ham, executive director Answers in Genesis.

 She is graciously allowing us to reprint portions of the column, which appeared on July 22 in both the Cincinnati Enquirer and the Kentucky Enquirer.
 Mrs. Zeller is a former high school math teacher, and is currently completing her master’s degree at Xavier University in Cincinnati.

-Answers in intolerance
+Answers in Intolerance

 by Mary Zeller